31z4/harvest/README.md

 # Harvest

-Harvest helps you understand what's inside your Redis.
+Harvest helps you understand what's inside your Redis by sampling its keys and returning insightful stats about it.